scangeo/lto-cm/README.md

 (Client) <-(SCSI Command: READ/WRITE ATTRIBUTE)-> (Tape Drive) <-> (RFID Card Reader/Writer in the Drive) <-(ISO14443a-based RFID Command, 13.56MHz)-> (LTO-CM)

 This lto-cm is a software wrapper sending the SCSI command above to the drive.

-## Why This Repository?
-Since the idea of the orignal repository is great, I would like to support more CM fields to be written/read.
-Indeed, the orginal repository can read/write data to "USER MEDIUM TEXT LABEL" feild only.
-There are many other fileds avilable for client, such as "DATE AND TIME LAST WRITTEN", "BARCODE" and "MEDIA POOL" etc... which are useful for asset management of tape media.
-Also, I will support more Linux distribtuions such as Debian/Ubuntu/CentOS/SUSE.
-I make this repository active as much as possible.

 ## Supported Attributes
 | Attribute Identifier | Name | Length (Bytes) | Format |